yesyinka/blog_source/pelican/content/python-oop-tdd-example-part1.markdown

 * Jeff Knupp on [open sourcing a Python project](http://www.jeffknupp.com/blog/2013/08/16/open-sourcing-a-python-project-the-right-way/).
 * The Python [`collections.abc` module documentation](https://docs.python.org/3/library/collections.abc.html).
 * [Python operators documentation](https://docs.python.org/3.4/library/operator.html).

+The code developed in this post can be found here:

+* The full code of the `Binary` class is [here](/code/python-oop-tdd-part1/binary.py).
+* The last version of the tests file is [here](/code/python-oop-tdd-part1/test_binary_ver4.py).

+## Final words

+If you tried and write your own class before checking my solution I'm sure you experienced both some frustration when tests failed and a great joy when they finally passed.
+I'm also sure that you could appreciate the simplicity of TDD and perhaps understand why so many programmes adopt it.

+In the next post I will guide you through the addition of the `SizeBinary` class, again following the TDD methodology.

 ## Feedback